FlavioLorenzi/Human_Robot_Interaction-Pepper/README.md

 ## Final Video and results
-Click on the image to see an example of our results (Quiz video) [![SC2 Image](sample.png)](https://www.youtube.com/watch?v=IbQscip_F5M)
+Click on the image to see an example of our results (Quiz video)

+[![SC2 Image](sample.png)](https://www.youtube.com/watch?v=IbQscip_F5M)

-Other video of results at: https://www.youtube.com/channel/UCsKJESLHc5omHOMhgsrGAcw/videos
+Other results and videos on YouTube Channel:  https://www.youtube.com/channel/UCsKJESLHc5omHOMhgsrGAcw/videos